 Besides the minimum flow to activate the heater safety circuits, there is an issue of the diffuser performance.
-All diffusers have a specific performance envelope in cooling mode, which can be determined through ADPI analysis.
-(See D. Int-Hout, "Best Practices for Diffuser selection", ASHRAE Journal, June, 2004) With VAV systems, diffusers should be selected so that at full flow they are near the limit of objectionable sound, so as to allow for optimum performance at reduced flows.
+All diffusers have a specific performance envelope.
+With VAV systems, diffusers should be selected so that at full flow they are near the limit of objectionable sound, so as to allow for optimum performance at reduced flows.
 VAV boxes are also selected at as high an inlet velocity as possible, for the same reason.
 When heated air is being discharged from a ceiling diffuser, the outlet velocity needs to be as high as possible, to prevent stratification.
-Airflows even close to the manufacturer's electric heating minimum airflow unlikely to be satisfactory from an air distribution standpoint, and short circuiting of ventilation air and excessive temperature stratification are likely, regardless of the resultant discharge temperature.
+Airflows even close to the electric heating minimum shown in the above table are unlikely to be satisfactory from an air distribution standpoint, and short circuiting of ventilation air and excessive temperature stratification are likely, regardless of the resultant discharge temperature.